aws-solutions/aws-devops-monitoring-dashboard/README.md

   <br/>
 </p>

 1. A developer initiates an activity in an AWS CI/CD pipeline, such as pushing a code change to AWS CodeCommit or deploying an application using AWS CodeDeploy.
 These activities create events.
+In addition, activities in AWS CodeBuild generates CloudWatch metrics.
 2. An Amazon EventBridge events rule detects the events based on predefined event patterns and then sends the event data to an Amazon Kinesis Data Firehose delivery stream.
 One event rule is created per event source.
+For AWS CodeBuild, a CloudWatch metric stream is setup to capture its CloudWatch metrics and deliver it to a Kinese Data Firehose delivery stream.
 3. An Amazon EventBridge events rule is also created to capture events from an Amazon CloudWatch alarm that monitors the status of an Amazon CloudWatch synthetics canary, if you have set up the canary and alarm in your account.
 This alarm is needed to gather data for calculating Mean Time to Recover (MTTR) metrics.
 4. Amazon Kinesis Data Firehose uses an AWS Lambda function for data transformation.
 The Lambda function extracts relevant data to each metric and sends it to an Amazon S3 bucket for downstream processing.
 5. An Amazon Athena database queries the Amazon S3 bucket data and returns query results to Amazon QuickSight.